Naeemur/4grid/readme.md

 ﻿# 4Grid
-Simple 4 column grid for the web with some additional utility classes.</p>
+Simple 4 column 3 breakpoint mobile-first grid for the web with some additional utility classes.
 Examples are given below in the index.html file.
 Look at the source code to get a greater view.